HGVSnomenclature/VarNomen/_recommendations/general.md

 	*	"**( )**" (parentheses) are used to indicate uncertainties, e.g. when the exact position of a change is not known
 		*	the range of the uncertainty is described as precisely as possible and listed between parentheses; c.(67_70)insG
 	*	"**=**" (equals) is used to indicate a sequence was tested but not changed; g.12345A=, r.456C=, P.Arg234=
-* different formats are used to describe different types of variants;
+* different formats are used to describe the different variant types;
 	*	"**>**" indicates a **substitution** at DNA and RNA level; g.12345A>T, r.123a>u (for details see [_DNA_](/recommendations/DNA/variant/substitution), [_RNA_](/recommendations/RNA/variant/substitution))
 		*	a substitution at the protein level is described as p.Ser321Arg (see [_protein_](/recommendations/protein/variant/substitution))
 	*	"**del**" indicates a **deletion**; c.76delA (for detailes see [_DNA_](/recommendations/DNA/variant/deletion), [_RNA_](/recommendations/RNA/variant/deletion), [_protein_](/recommendations/protein/variant/deletion))